Skip to main content

 • Indicator-centric — one row = one measure at one place at one time (statistical surface).

-The choice depends on the buyer use case.
-The methodology page of each dataset declares the coring up front and ties every record back to that decision.
+The choice depends on the workflow and the decision it supports.
+The foundation receipt declares the unit up front and ties every record back to that decision.

 Bronze → Silver migration